But, as good as the fishing is right now, there is a trick you can employ to make it even better.

 In other words, if it is pre-summer, I am constantly checking to see if the fish are hanging around their summer peak locations.
-If it is summer, on the other hand, I am forever dropping a line on the post summer spots that I know, or suspect, they will shortly be using.
+If it is summer, on the other hand, I am forever dropping a line on the post-summer spots that I know, or suspect, they will shortly be using.

-The reason I do this is because over the years, I've discovered that the early bird really does get the worm.
+The reason I do this is that over the years, I've discovered that the early bird really does get the worm.
 Indeed, the biggest fish, whether they are walleyes, yellow perch, smallmouth bass, black crappies, or muskies, typically move ahead of the bulk of the population and show up almost earlier than they should.

-It is what greeted Barb, Wayne and me last week.
+It is what greeted Barb, Wayne, and me last week.

 After catching 15 or 20 nice walleyes on the first spot we fished, I suggested we check out a nearby traditional summer hot spot.
 The walleyes may not be there yet, I cautioned Barb and Wayne, but then again...